Doctoral Development Programme (DDP) workshops

 |Research data management and writing a DMP||

-Please note: This webinar will not include methods of data analysis or detailed advice on research ethics.
+Please note: This workshop will not include methods of data analysis or detailed advice on research

 |Tools for literature searching||

 This workshop introduces the literature searching tools provided by the University Library, and provides opportunities to use and evaluate them with support from Library staff.